Ashwin7mak/qbui/BASIC_INSTALL.md

 Note that this is pointing to the integration testing environment.
 Apps here may be changed or torn down at any time.
 * Navigate to http://localhost:9000/qbase/components/qbpanel to see the component library and play with different React components we can reuse

-#### Note :
+#### Notes :
+* The integration environments are only available from the QuickBase network, so you will need to be in the office or on VPN
- The Node Server only listens via a specific ip/hostname when running with dev hotloader, as the hotload server needs the ip of main express server.
+* The Node Server only listens via a specific ip/hostname when running with dev hotloader, as the hotload server needs the ip of main express server.
 When running in production mode listen is just scoped to port, not ip.node

 ## Testing
 See [testing instructions](ui/README.md#testing)